Practice Areas

 The Gun Violence Archive has recorded a number of injurious and deadly mass shootings in Georgia.
 According to FBI data on crime in the U.S., the Atlanta Metropolitan Statistical Area is one of the murder capitals of the country.
 These insights may not provide details about gun violence and negligent security, but they do paint an accurate picture of the gun violence problem in our state.

 WSB TV, 11Alive, Fox 5, and other news outlets remain busy reporting on the latest shootings in the Metro Atlanta area.
 Drive-by shootings, armed robbery, and domestic violence-related shootings are all common news stories for Atlanta residents.
-In most cases, the shooter alone bears responsibility for the injuries and death he or she causes.
+In most cases, the shooter alone bears responsibility for the injuries and deaths he or she causes.
 Property owners and managers share responsibility for these tragic incidents if they know about an increased risk of crime and fail to act accordingly.

 Where Do Negligent Security Shootings Take Place in Atlanta?